Today's Library Classes

 If you have questions, please feel free to ask at the Circulation Desk on the first floor.

-I wish you a healthy and successful spring semester.
+Best wishes to you all for a healthy and successful spring semester.

 Best regards,Arne J. Almquist, Ph.D.